-Our Vessel Optimization solutions help you achieve EEXI and CII compliance.
+Our Vessel Optimization solutions help you achieve EEXI compliance and improve your CII ratings.

-Read more about what the incoming regulations will require of ship-owners and operators, and how our smart solutions can help you achieve compliance in time for their implementation.
+Read more about what these regulations will require of ship-owners and operators, and how our smart solutions can help you meet them in a profitable and competitive manner.

 Compliance through smart solutions

-With the IMO’s new regulations coming into force in January 2023, Efficiency Existing Ship Index (EEXI) and Carbon Intensity Indicator (CII) compliance will require rapid turnaround.
-Technologies selected for this process should comply with several requirements at once while remaining easy to use for crew on board.
+After the IMO’s new regulations came into force in January 2023, the Efficiency Existing Ship Index (EEXI) and Carbon Intensity Indicator (CII) require rapid turnaround.
+Technologies selected for this purpose should comply with several requirements at once, while remaining profitable, easy to implement, and easy to use for crew on board.

 That is where our Vessel Optimization solutions come in.

-By addressing both short and long-term requirements, ensuring operational benefits and cost-effectiveness for ship-owners and operators alike, we help future-proof your fleet and make it ready for upcoming regulations.
+By addressing both short and long-term requirements with technologies that ensure operational benefits and cost-effectiveness, we help future-proof your fleet and make it competitive in the regulatory landscape.